hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 Extensions to OCaml core syntax are added in a step that happens just before compilation.
 It is called *preprocessing*.

 Preprocessing works a lot like lisp's macro system.
-We take as input some OCaml source with this new modified syntax (*e.g.*, the `where` keyword), and transform it into "regular" OCaml.
+We take as input some OCaml source with our new modified syntax (*e.g.*, the `where` keyword), and transform it into "regular" OCaml.
 From here, it gets passed to the regular OCaml compiler, and turned into a real binary.

 So, for example, say you wrote this silly program using `where` syntax.